Experimenting with Different Chunking Strategies via LangChain

-Chunking is among the most challenging problems in building retrieval augmented generation applications.
-Chunking is the process of dividing up the text.
-This sounds pretty simple, but the devil’s in the details.
-Depending on what your text looks like, you’ll want to chunk it up differently.
+Splitting documents, or rather, "Chunking" is among the most challenging problems in building retrieval augmented generation (RAG) applications.
+What is chunking?
+Chunking is the process of dividing and organizing information into manageable or meaningful groups that we can then feed into our language models.
+This sounds pretty simple, but the devil is in the details.
+Depending on what your text looks like, you’ll want to chunk it up differently before feeding it into your language models.
 In this tutorial, we look at how different chunking strategies affect the same piece of data.
 The code for this post can be found in this GitHub Repo on LLM Experimentation.

-LangChain is an LLM Orchestration framework.
-They also have some built-in tools for chunking as well as loading docs.
-Our chunking tutorial involves minimal use of LLMs and mainly revolves around setting some chunking parameters.
+LangChain is a large language model (LLM) Orchestration framework.
+They also have some built-in tools to split text and loading docs.
+Our tutorial involves minimal use of LLMs and mainly revolves around setting some chunk parameters.
 At a high level, we write a function that takes parameters to load in the doc and chunks it.
 This function prints out the retrieved chunks.
-To do experimentation, we run many chunking parameters through it.
+To do experimentation, we run many chunks parameters through it, in particular playing with chunk sizes.

 This first section focuses on imports and other setup tools.
 Perhaps the first thing you notice about the code below is that there are a BUNCH of imports.
-The more used ones are: os
+The more used ones are: os, and dotenv, so I won’t cover them.
+They are simply used for your environment variables.
+Let’s step through text splitting in LangChain with python and the pymilvus client.

 Next, we’ve got the retriever imports.
-Milvus is our vector database.
-OpenAIEmbeddings is our embedding model.
-OpenAI is our LLM.
+Milvus is our vector database, OpenAIEmbeddings is our embedding model, and OpenAI is our LLM.
 The SelfQueryRetriever is the LangChain native retriever that allows a vector database to “query itself”.
-I wrote more about that in this piece about using LangChain to Query a Vector Database.
+I wrote more about using LangChain to query a vector database in this piece.

 import os